ShamylZakariya/Platformer/README.md

 ## Why?

-To learn [wgpu](https://github.com/gfx-rs/wgpu), and to get more experience in Rust - which is why I didn't use any of the the eminently capable rust game engines out there like [Amethyst](https://amethyst.rs/) or [Bevy](https://bevyengine.org/).
+To learn [wgpu](https://github.com/gfx-rs/wgpu), and to get more experience in Rust - which is why I didn't use any of the the eminently capable rust game engines out there such as [Bevy](https://bevyengine.org/).

 ## Architecture